FredericRezeau/soroban-kit/README.md

 ### Storage Macros

-`storage` and `key_constraint` generate a minimal wrapper for type safety with storage operations while also enforcing type rules at compile time, binding Soroban storage, data types and keys.
+`storage` and `key_constraint` generate a minimal wrapper (see [storage/impl.rs](crates/soroban-tools/src/storage/impl.rs)) for type safety with storage operations while also enforcing type rules at compile time, binding Soroban storage, data types and keys.
 For performance, the generated code handles key and data operations without duplication, leveraging Rust lifetimes for safe borrowing.

 #### Background